tommasofacchin/dynamic-ant-colony-optimization/README.md

-# dynamic-ant-colony-optimization
+# Dynamic Ant Colony Optimization

 Dynamic Ant Colony Optimization (ACO) simulation built in Unity Game Engine.
-Adaptable environment with walls, paths, and food sources for real-time optimization.
+Interactive environment with walls, walkable paths, and food sources for real-time optimization.

+## Getting Started

+You can try the simulation without opening Unity:

+1. Download the `.rar` file.
+2. Extract the archive.
+3. Run `ACO.exe` from the `Build/` folder to start the simulation.